Scientific Name

 Origin

-The native range of this species is from north of Vanrhynsdorp in the Western Cape province of South Africa to southwestern Namibia, mainly west of the mountains between Namaqualand and Bushmanland, growing on sandy or gravelly slopes or quartzite outcrops, often in shady spots but also in exposed positions.
+The native range of Crassula elegans extends from north of Vanrhynsdorp in the Western Cape province of South Africa to southwestern Namibia, mainly west of the mountains between Namaqualand and Bushmanland, growing on sandy or gravelly slopes or quartzite outcrops, often in shady spots but also in exposed positions.

 Description

-Crassula elegans is a small sprawling succulent with a fleshy or slightly woody base and short much-branched stems with fleshy, densely packed leaves, usually in four ranks.
-It grows up to 4 inches (10 cm) tall, including inflorescences.
-Leaves are smooth or covered with fine hairs or coarse rounded papillae.
-They are green to brown or purplish-red, ovate to lanceolate, triangular in cross-section, up to 0.6 inches (1.5 cm) long, and up to 0.4 inches (1 cm) wide.
-The small flowers are white, cream-colored, or yellowish, often fading to brown, lightly scented, and appear in terminal clusters on up to 2.4 inches (6 cm) long stalks in summer and fall.
+Crassula elegans is a small, sprawling succulent with short, much-branched stems and fleshy, densely packed leaves, not strictly arranged in 4 ranks.
+It can grow up to 4 inches (10 cm) tall, including inflorescences.
+The leaves are smooth or covered with fine hairs or coarse, rounded papillae.
+They are green to brown or purplish-red, ovate to lanceolate, triangular in cross-section, and can measure up to 0.6 inches (1.5 cm) long and 0.4 inches (1 cm) wide.

 These succulents are generally started by division, offsets, or leaf cuttings.
 Crassulas can be easily propagated from a single leaf.
 Sprout leaves by placing them into a potting mix for succulents, then covering the dish until they sprout.